 In your own words, what are some of the key traits that set Duet Design Group apart from other small businesses?

 We really listen, and we have no agenda.
 Our job is to create environments for others, not for ourselves, and I don’t think that’s the way most creatives come at things.
 I think most come with what they know they’re good at and stick to it.
-But Miranda and I have developed a way to create designs that a client doesn’t quite know how to articulate or do on their own but are actually already in their head.
+I have developed a way to create designs that a client doesn’t quite know how to articulate or do on their own but are actually already in their head.
 We pull out what they want and make it a reality.
 I think it’s why what we’ve built with our business is not reproducible, because it’s our character and who we are as people.
 We don’t have agendas, and we care about being great creators of great spaces.
 So at the end of the day, our clients win, we win, our employees win, and everyone feels good.

 2020 and the COVID-19 pandemic have especially stressed the importance of personal connection – in life and in business.
 Why do you think personal connection is so important in an industry like interior design?
 How is it important to Duet Design Group’s business?